ThoughtWorks-School-Showcase/form-designer-with-react-redux/readme.md

 * Understand and use the concept of 'store'
 * Understand and use the concept of 'action'
 * Understand and use concept of 'reducer'
-* Design the proper folder structure fro Redux
+* Design the proper folder structure for Redux
 * Distinguish the difference between App container and UI component
 * Extract the state logic into Redux
 * Integrate React and Redux